ETCLabs/sACN/README.md

 ## Standard Version

-The current version of this repository implements ANSI E1.31-2009.
+This repository will implement ANSI E1.31-2018.
+It is currently in development.
 You can download the standard document for free from the [ESTA TSP downloads page](https://tsp.esta.org/tsp/documents/published_docs.php).

-The 2016 and 2018 revisions of the standard are currently being implemented.

 ## About this ETCLabs Project